jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 ```
 publish package MyDomainPackage {
-  // definition of a new valuetype as part of the package
+  // definition of a new value type as part of the package
   publish valuetype MyDomainSpecificValuetype1 {
-    // ... details of valuetype
+    // ... details of value type
   }

-  // reference to an existing valuetype to make it part of the package
+  // reference to an existing value type to make it part of the package
   publish MyDomainSpecificValuetype2;

   // ... possibly more elements